ndtoan96/Img/README.md

 `python <path-to-python-file> <path-to-image>`

+or:

+`python <path-to-python-file> <path-to-image> [<path-to-text-file]`

 Recommend using small pitures or do some edits on the picture before turn it into dots.

 Not supporting transparency.

 If you ever getting error with location then open img2dot.py and change the dirpath to your folder which img2dot.py is in.
 # Known issues
-I can't make it work on Windows, it seems like there's some sort of problem with the unicode characters.
-What a shame.
+If you use this in command run on Windows, you will only get a whole bunch of \xxxx characters, what a shame.
+But worry not, it's fine if you export them to a file.

+However, notepad can't read that file.
+Open it with notepad ++ or the like.
+What a shame again.
+Yes, I'm looking at you, Windows.
 # Demo

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠠⠴⠚⠉⠙⠲⠦⠠⠤⠤⠄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀